zethra/rush/README.md

 - [ ] Reduce let bindings
 - [ ] Get rid of unsafe or make super safe
 	- [ ] Make sure char conversions work properly

-Note: Terminal Key bindings require unsafe for now in order to work properly.
-Until Rust implements getchar and getch in it's library this will not be able to be done.

 ###Rust Version
 Currently using 1.4 Nightly due to need of unstable features.
 Has not been